Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics: Structural and Magnetic Properties

-The equilibrium lattice parameters, Fermi level spin polarizations, bond lengths, and atomic magnetic moments in the six studied lattices of CaC are listed in table~\ref{eq-tab}.
-After topological analysis of charge densities, we identified that, in addition to the ionic carbon-calcium bonding in all systems, there are some covalent carbon-carbon bonds in the nonmagnetic NA* and B2 structures.
-Therefore, equilibrium properties of the C-C bond, in addition to C-Ca, are also listed in table~\ref{eq-tab}.
-In order to understand these results, we note that while the C-Ca interaction is mainly ionic, the C-C bonding is totally covalent.
-Observation of the topological covalent C-C bonds in the nonmagnetic B2 and NA* structures explains the highest covalency of these systems (Fig.~\ref{struct}).
+For better understanding of the results, we note that while the C-Ca bonding is mainly ionic, the C-C bonding is totally covalent.
+Observation of the covalent C-C bonds in the nonmagnetic B33, NA*, and B2 structures explains the high covalency of these systems (Fig.~\ref{struct}).
 Moreover, the slight increasing of the magnetic moment in RS, NA, WZ, and ZB series is generally accompanied by increasing (decreasing) the C-C (C-Ca) distance.
-Decreasing the C-Ca distance intensifies the ionic attraction in the systems and hence enhances the magnetic moment via increasing the charge transferred from Ca to the flat C p orbital (Fig.~\ref{struct}).
-In contrary, the reduction of the C-C distance enhances the covalent interaction in the system and consequently increases the valence band width and then decreases the magnetic moment.
-These findings, further evidence that ferromagnetic behavior of CaC roots into the ionic C-Ca interaction.
+Decreasing the C-Ca distance intensifies the ionic bonding in the system and hence enhances the magnetic moment via increasing the charge transferred from the Ca 2$s$ orbital to the partially filled C 2$p$ orbital (Fig.~\ref{struct}).
+In contrary, the reduction of the C-C distance enhances the covalent bonding in the system and consequently increases the valence band width and then decreases the magnetic moment.
+These findings, further evidence the strong impact of ionic bonding and lattice parameter on the ferromagnetic behavior of CaC.

-All magnetic structures show a magnetic moment of about 2~$\mu_B/fu$ with no topological covalent C-C bond.
+All magnetic structures show a magnetic moment of about 2~$\mu_B/fu$ with no covalent C-C bond.
 In the ZB structure, the magnetic moment is exactly equal to 2~$\mu_B/fu$ which is due to the half-metallic behavior of this system argued by the calculated perfect Fermi level spin polarization (table \ref{eq-tab}).
 We observe that the magnetic moments are mainly carried by the C atoms and the Ca atoms have a small moment parallel to the C moment.
-The dominant magnetic contribution of carbon comes from the strong ionic C-Ca interaction which highly evacuates the valence s shell of calcium.
-The empty spin down C p orbital give rises to more charge transferring in the minority channel and leaving a positive moment on the Ca atom.
-All FM structures of CaC have a perfect or nearly semiconducting majority channel and the Fermi level spin polarizations comes form the minority electrons.
+The dominant magnetic contribution of carbon comes from the strong ionic C-Ca bonding which highly evacuates the 2 valence electrons of the Ca 2$s$ shell.
+The empty spin down C 2$p$ orbital gives rises to more charge transferring in the minority channel and hence leaving a positive moment on the Ca atom.
+All FM structures of CaC have a perfect or nearly semiconducting majority channel and the Fermi level spin polarizations come from the minority electrons.
 Hence it seems that these systems are capable of conducting spin currents antiparallel to their magnetic moment.